konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 ### Use Case 🔥

 Now that we have a trained object detection model, which is capable of detecting checkboxes, let's briefly discuss the usecase in form Documents. \
 The information that matters is not just the checkbox and if it is checked or unchecked, but also the related information.
-The related information (Annotations in blue) can be detected with the default Extraction AI of Konfuzio and then be mapped to its according checkbox by a refined overall distance calculation and the Hungarian algorithm (pink line).
+The related information (Annotations in blue) can be detected with the default Extraction AI of Konfuzio and then be mapped to its according checkbox by a refined overall distance calculation and the [Hungarian algorithm](https://medium.com/@riya.tendulkar/the-assignment-problem-using-hungarian-algorithm-4f105729af18) (pink line).

 ![Example of use case - 1](checkbox_example_use_case.png)

 ### Conclusion 💭
-In this tutorial, we have trained, optimized and tested the object detection model YOLO-NAS on a coco dataset.
+In this tutorial, we have trained, optimized and tested the object detection model YOLO-NAS on a COCO dataset.
 Below is the full code to accomplish this task:

 **Dependency installation**